orbeon/orbeon-forms-doc/form-runner/api/other/run-form-background.md

 ## Running processes

-The following property controls what process(s) to run:
+The following property controls what process(es) to run:

 ```
 oxf.fr.detail.process.